theludovyc/Godot_Dialog/README.md

 ## Features
 * Timeline Editor
+ * Lots of event-nodes (Text, If/Else, Character Join, Set Background... see wiki)
 * Branching dialog
  * Show dialog depending on previous choices
 * Conditional dialog
-    * Show dialog and choices depending on in-game variables
+ * Show dialog and choices depending on in-game values
-    * Display custom variables in dialog
+ * Display custom values in dialog
 * Execute actions with dialog
+ * Emit signals as needed to connect on your logic
+* Easily customizable
+ * Use Theme Editor to customize your dialog's look

 ## Installation